Foot binding: Variations and prevalence

 Scholarly estimates of the number of women with bound feet at the height of the practice range widely, but most modern historians place the figure between 10 and 20 million.
 Historian John R. Shepherd, drawing on Qing dynasty and early Republican census records, argues that footbinding reached its demographic peak in the mid- to late-19th century, particularly among Han women in the central and eastern provinces.
 Based on Taiwan's 1905 census, Shepherd found that over two-thirds of Hoklo women had bound feet, while Hakka and indigenous groups had binding rates below 1 percent.
 Laurel Bossen and Hill Gates, drawing on interviews with thousands of elderly rural Chinese women, conclude that footbinding was nearly universal among inland Han women born before 1910, although its prevalence declined rapidly after 1915.

 The practice transcended social class, though its function varied.
 While gentry families bound their daughters' feet to conform to elite aesthetics and reinforce chastity, some rural households bound only one daughter's feet to improve marriage prospects while leaving others unbound for agricultural labor.
 In textile-producing areas, footbinding was often linked to a household labor strategy: bound girls were confined indoors and tasked with spinning and weaving, while unbound girls performed fieldwork.
 Scholar C. Fred Blake argued that footbinding in these contexts "appropriated" female labor by enforcing immobility within the domestic sphere.

 Urban–rural differences in prevalence became especially stark in the early 20th century.
 In port cities such as Xiamen and Shanghai, anti-footbinding societies successfully curbed the practice by the 1910s.
 A 1937 survey in Xiamen found that only 4.5 percent of women still had bound feet, almost all of them born before 1905.
 In contrast, rural surveys from the 1920s show lingering adherence: in villages of Hebei Province, 99.2 percent of women born before 1890 had bound feet, and as late as 1915, 60 percent of young girls were still being bound.
 These disparities suggest that urban elites abandoned footbinding first, while the practice persisted in the countryside into the 1930s.

-Ethnic variation played a significant role in footbinding's distribution.
-Manchu women were officially prohibited from binding their feet and instead wore high-soled "flower bowl" shoes to mimic the swaying gait of bound feet.
-Other non-Han groups, including Mongols and Tibetans, generally rejected the custom.
-Nonetheless, assimilation occurred in some regions: Hui Muslim women in Gansu and Dungan communities in Central Asia retained footbinding into the 20th century, influenced by neighboring Han populations.
-In multiethnic areas, bound feet became a visible marker of Han female identity and distinction from non-Han groups.